 Before we talked too long, I was in dire need of cool water (I still had plenty, but it was all warm.), so I took off down the trail to the spring, which they’d pointed out was long and rocky.
 A quarter-mile away from the shelter, it was a bit long for a water source, and parts of it were a bit rocky, but it was far from the worst hike to a water source I’ve had.
 The after was cool and clear, and it was quite refreshing to rinse off my arms, legs, and face.

 Each time I head back out on the trail, I usually find a way to botch dinner the first night out, since it’s been awhile since the last time I’d cooked like a hiker.
-This time, I forgot I needed to boil the water before I add the pasta to it.
-So I just cranked the stove up high, to boil the water quickly, and then turned it back down once it boiled.
+This time, I forgot I needed to boil the water before adding the pasta.
+Rather than try and drain the water out of the pasta, I just turned the stove all the way up get the water to boiling as quickly as possible, and then turned the stove down to low to continue cooking the pasta for its expected cooking time.
 Dinner turned out fine in spite of the mishap, so that was good.

 It was great to be able to sit and eat at a picnic table rather than sitting on the ground, as I had to do most of the time on my last two hikes.
 As the sun went down, it cooled off a bit, and miraculously, the humidity also seemed to drop, at least a little, so my clothes at least dried out some.

 After sunset, the wildlife was much louder than I’d recalled it being on the AT.
 I’d expected some of that, with the Brood X cicadas making their way out this summer, but it really actually is somewhat loud out here.
 Still, it’s great to be out on the trail!